Supporting women in business and innovation to end the cycle of poverty in developing communties.

 Dedicated to change.

-In 2006, Ravina was a young girl begging on the streets of Kathmandu.
+In 2006, Bimar was a young girl begging on the streets of Kathmandu.

-Ten years later, it was a chance meeting that would change not just Ravina’s small world, but the lives of the entire community she lives in through the power of creative business.
+Ten years later, it was a chance meeting that would change not just Bimar’s world, but the lives of the entire community she lives in through the power of creative business.

-We sat down with James and Ravina in the village in Kathmadu for a very candid chat about the incredible impact of Quilts for Kids Nepal over masala teas.
+We sat down in the Quilts for Kids village in Kathmadu for a very candid chat about the incredible impact of Quilts for Kids Nepal, over the best sweet masala teas you'll ever have.